Rise-Vision/rise-data-options/README.md

   </rise-data-options>
 ```

-If it's not set, the label for the component defaults to "Languages", which is applied via the [generate_blueprint.js](https://github.com/Rise-Vision/html-template-library/blob/master/generate_blueprint.js) file for a HTML Template build/deployment.
+If it's not set, the label for the component defaults to "Options", which is applied via the [generate_blueprint.js](https://github.com/Rise-Vision/html-template-library/blob/master/generate_blueprint.js) file for a HTML Template build/deployment.

 ### Attributes